-- Encourage an interest and enthusiasm in the past; - Foster the skills of enquiry, research, investigation, analysis and evaluation; - Develop a sense of chronology; - Enable children to know about significant events in British history and to appreciate how things have changed over time; - Develop knowledge and understanding of historical development in the wider world; - Help the child to understand why events took place, the causes and the effects: - Encourage children to recognise and interpret points of view.
+- Encourage an interest and enthusiasm in the past; - Foster the skills of enquiry, research, investigation, analysis and evaluation; - Enable children to explore history through a range of historical artefacts and other sources of evidence. - Develop a sense and understanding chronology; - Enable children to know about significant events in British history and to appreciate how things have changed over time; - Develop knowledge and understanding of historical development in the wider world; - Help children to understand why events took place, the causes and the effects; - Encourage children to recognise and interpret points of view.